Understanding Skill Gap and Competency Gap

-Skills Gap and Competency gap are interchangeably related.
-However, Skill Gap mainly focuses on a specified activity.
-For example, being proficient in Excel or PowerPoint shows how effectively one can perform these tasks, leading to tangible results such as the ultimate report.
-In this context, we observe two key points: 1) Knowledge is a learned ability, intangible in nature, while skill is acquired based on knowledge, highlighting a close association between the two.
-2) Skills provide visible outcomes.
+Skills Gap and Competency Gap are often used interchangeably.
+However, a Skill Gap mainly focuses on a specified activity.
+For example, being proficient in Excel or PowerPoint demonstrates how effectively one can perform these tasks, leading to tangible results such as the ultimate report.
+In this context, we observe two key points:

 Skill Gap pertains to specifics: Actual Vs. Desired